 Labour contract means you only give labor supply contract to the contractor.
 This contractor will supply or handle labor work and you have to provide all materials required for house construction.

 Labour contract rate generally lies between 250 to 500 Rs.
 Per sq ft depending upon location and quality of construction work, you desired from the contractor.

 - Quality construction work

-- As material is yours, contractor doesn’t try to save the material and use required quality of material for construction.
+- As the material is yours, the contractor doesn’t try to save the material and uses the required quality of material for construction.

 - Less dispute between contractor and owner.

 - You can choose your required quality of material for house construction.

 - Saving in material cost.

 - You can compare the price and quality of different construction materials.